Immigrating to Canada From the Uk?

 Crisps, Lifts, Jerseys, Ice Hockey.

-If you go into a supermarket and ask where the crisp aisle is, you may be directed towards the aisle that has crackers, but more likely you’ll get a blank look from the assistant.
-In Canada, Crisps are Chips.
+If you go into an Ontarian supermarket and ask where the crisp aisle is, you may be directed towards the aisle that has crackers, but more likely you’ll get a blank look from the assistant.
+In Canada, crisps are chips.
 So what are chips?
 Chips are French Fries.